shreekumar3d/soib_2023/README-CONTAINER.md

 The container may be used under Linux, or under Windows - using WSL(Windows Subsystem for Linux).

+The containers provided here are tested on:
+- Linux on 16C/32T AMD Ryzen 9 7950X desktop with 64 GB RAM
+- Mac Mini M4 (base model with 16 GB RAM)
+- Lenovo Legion laptop with 16 core AMD processor, 16 GB memory running Linux and Windows

 # Getting Started and Basic Usage

 Extract the ZIP package.
 It includes a directory "soib-container".
 Change to that directory on your terminal.
 Then follow the OS specific steps.
+Every command mentioned in this document needs to be run from inside this directory.

 ## Linux